 On days off there are lots of opportunities to explore the beautiful bluffs and beaches of Block Island.
 Housing is provided.

 All residents gain exposure to gender affirming care through the gender clinic at the FCC and in continuity clinics at Thundermist Health Center.
 However, for residents who are interested in spending more time working with transgender and gender diverse patients, this can be done through either an adolescent medicine elective, or a specific gender care elective.
-In both cases, residents work closely with Dr. Michelle Forcier, director of the Gender and Sexual Health Program at Lifespan, to gain confidence initiating and managing gender affirming therapies.
 Residents also gain exposure to the broad network of healthcare providers in Rhode Island who participate in different aspects of gender affirming care.

 Residents have the opportunity to participate in the medical exchange program between Brown University and Moi University in Eldoret, Kenya.
 This robust and longitudinal partnership has been in place since 1998.
 Our residents work collaboratively with Kenyan family medicine residents while rotating on services like inpatient medicine, obstetrics, pediatrics, and outpatient clinics at Webuye County Hospital in rural Kenya.
 This four-week elective emphasizes a thoughtful approach to global health that highlights the importance of partnership, exchange of ideas, and elevation of local voices and knowledge.
 On the weekends residents have the opportunity to explore Kenya, including the potential for trips to birdwatching in Kakamega rainforest, hiking nearby Mount Elgon, or safaris in any of Kenya's beautiful national parks.